k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_6.xx_Setup_Single_DC_multi_nodes.md

 4. Start Fabric:

-   - On the first node of Fabric run the following (only after it is ready you can start other Fabric nodes):
+   - On the first node of Fabric, run the following (only after it is ready you can start other Fabric nodes):

      ~~~bash
      cp config/adminInitialCredentials.template config/adminInitialCredentials